AlfredoJonas/deploy-saving-google-app-script-action/readme.md

 [Github encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) are used to configure the workflow and can be set from the repository settings page on GitHub.
 #### `CLASPRC_JSON`

 The `clasp` command line tool uses a `.clasprc.json` file to store the current login information.
-The contents of this file need to be added to a `CLASPRC_JSON` secret to allow the workflow to update and deploy scripts.
+The contents of this file need to be added to a `CLASPRC_JSON` secret on a new github environment with the name of the person to allow the workflow to update and deploy scripts.

 1. Login to clasp as the user that should run the workflow:
    1. Run `clasp login`